jmcmullen/rave-reviewz-gatsby/src/pages/interviews/-interview-pig-dan-on-tbc.md

 path: /interview/piganddan
 title: PIG&DAN on elevating the crowd
 date: 2017-07-01T03:03:27.000Z
-description: Our chat with one of the most respected duos in modern techno music.
+description: Our chat with one of the most respected duos in modern day techno.
 featuredImage: /img/piganddan-main.jpg
 ---
 _In conversation with the techno heavyweights before their return to the Burdekin on Saturday - discussing their fateful bond, collaborations and wisdom._